mohammed-elbestawy/AWS-Document-Approval-System-Project/STEPS.md

 ---

+<a id="frontend-upload"></a>
 ## 📤 Frontend Upload

+Gets the built frontend live once the bucket and distribution exist.

 Frontend files uploaded to the bucket.
 The bucket is never made public to serve the site — CloudFront + OAC stays the only access path.

 ---

+<a id="env-vars"></a>
 ## 🔧 Environment Variables + CORS

-Set once the API Gateway and CloudFront URLs exist:
+Wires the deployed URLs back into the Lambda functions once they're known.

 | Variable | Value | Why |
 |:---|:---|:---|